 - Inability to stop or limit gambling.

-- The gambler steals from a spouse or children.
+- Stealing from a spouse or child to gamble.

 How to Protect Your Finances from a Gambler in the Family

 Gambling addiction affects those close to the gambler, including financially.
 Those looking to help someone with a gambling addiction can get help from support groups like Gam-Anon, which is affiliated with Gamblers Anonymous.

 - No Joint Accounts — Spouses or partners of problem gamblers should have separate bank accounts, credit cards and personal identification numbers.

 - Monitor the Mail — Those living with a gambler should gather and monitor mail coming to the house and immediately dispose of credit card or loan offers.

 - Open a Safety Deposit Box — Jewelry, family heirlooms and other valuables should be stored securely away from home.